 Perhaps less intuitive than the rest just realize that you can press the “view on home button” on the bottom left before you do anything else.
 Also, it's not always obvious why you can't advance to the next set of features.

-Made their first garage doors in 1981.
+C.H.I made their first garage doors in 1981.
 They may be young but they also make very good products.
 My friend Toby wound up getting C.H.I. doors and is very happy with them.

 All in all, don't judge the companies too harshly based on their “design a door” apps.
 They all work but they all have their quirks.
 Use it as it should be used, to get an idea of what you want and don't want.